Intel GMA: GMA X4700MHD

 The GMA X4700MHD for laptops was launched in October 2008.
 It is the last product of Intel GMA.
 In a way, it belongs to the 4500MHD series, and it is used in the GM47 chipsets, Montevina.

 It features 80 shading units, 10 texture mapping units, and 1 ROPs.
 Compared to the 4500MHD, the frequency is increased to 640 MHz.

 PowerVR GPU series

 Intel developed a new set of low power graphics architecture based on PowerVR.

-The available Linux drivers do not support much of this.
+The in-tree Linux driver does not utilize much of the architecture's capabilities, instead using the PowerVR GPU as a simple framebuffer.

 PowerVR SGX 535 based

 GMA 500

 The Intel SCH (System Controller Hub; codenamed Poulsbo) for the Atom processor Z5xx series features a GMA 500 graphic system.
 Rather than being developed in-house, this core is a PowerVR SGX 535 core licensed from Imagination Technologies.

 Intel describes this as "a flexible, programmable architecture that supports shader-based technology, 2D, 3D and advanced 3D graphics, high-definition video decode, and image processing.
 Features include screen tiling, internal true color processing, zero overhead anti-aliasing, programmable shader 3D accelerator, and 32-bit floating-point operations."